theNewDynamic/oregonsadventurecoast.com/content/blog/2018-05-18-featured-adventure-take-a-kayak-tour-on-oregons-south-coast.md

 The South Slough National Estuarine Research Reserve in Charleston, OR also offers guided kayak tours throughout the year.
 During the five-mile paddle, experienced guides will show you areas of the Reserve rarely seen by visitors.
 Please note you must bring your own kayak or canoe, paddles, water and lunch but a driver and shuttle will be provided. <a href="http://www.oregon.gov/dsl/SS/Pages/CommunityClassReg.aspx" target="_blank" rel="noopener noreferrer">Click here </a> for a schedule of their guided tours.

-<h2>Self-Guided Kayak Tours &amp; Rentals</h2>
+<h2>Self-Guided Kayak Tours & Rentals</h2>

 If you want to go on your own, there are multiple options! <a href="/adventure/state-parks-and-national-lands" target="_blank" rel="noopener noreferrer">Sunset Bay State Park</a> is a local favorite among kayakers.
 Known for its calm waters and easy access to the beach, Sunset Bay State Park is an ideal location for kayakers of all levels. <strong>Don't own a kayak?
-No problem.</strong> <a href="http://www.surfwaxers.com/" target="_blank" rel="noopener noreferrer">Waxer's Surf Shop</a> is a great place to <a href="http://www.surfwaxers.com/rentals-1/" target="_blank" rel="noopener noreferrer">rent kayaks</a> (or purchase) in addition to gear, clothing, and accessories you may need as you explore the south coast!
+No problem.</strong> <a href="http://www.surfwaxers.com/" target="_blank" rel="noopener noreferrer">Waxer's Surf Shop</a> is a great place to <a href="http://www.surfwaxers.com" target="_blank" rel="noopener noreferrer">rent kayaks</a> (or purchase) in addition to gear, clothing, and accessories you may need as you explore the south coast!

 Whether it's a guided tour or a self-guided tour, kayaking on Oregon's Adventure Coast is an unforgettable adventure that belongs at the top of your summer bucket list.
 Want to learn more?   <a href="/contact/">Contact Us</a> to get more tips on kayaking experiences as well as the inside scoop for finding the best local food, events and activities any time of the year.